GrumpyRobot21/WebLife---Portfolio-Project-1---HTML-CSS-Essentials/README.md

 Mobile
 320x480px scaled down to scale(0.219).
 The site results indicate good performance on all viewport sizes.

-- The Media Genesis page gives the option to test the page on several different viewport screen sizes for Desktop 24 inch 1920 x 1200px resolution all the way down to the mobile viewport size of 320 x 480px.
-The site performed well on all viewport size options.
+- The Media Genesis page gives the option to test the page on several different viewport screen sizes from Desktop 24 inch 1920 x 1200px resolution all the way down to the mobile viewport size of 320 x 480px.
+The site performed very well on all viewport size options.

 - ### **Contrast/ Accessibility Testing**